Jetro-Jackof/SQL/README.md

 # SQL
-SQL queryes made in MYSQL WORKBENCH
+In this section, I have my SQL scrips from my projects.
+All of then where made in MySQL workbench